-This practice applies where in-place natural soils have excessive seepage rates.
+This practice applies where in-place natural soils have excessive seepage rates and pond lining or sealing is needed for water conservation or to protect surface or groundwater from contamination.

 CRITERIA

 General Criteria Applicable to All Purposes

 Plan, design, and construct the liner to comply with all Federal, State, Tribal, and local laws and regulations.